middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-jwt/+page.md

 The patterns above are safe against the two classic JWT verification mistakes:

 - **`alg` substitution.** Attackers can place `alg: none` or `alg: HS256` in the protected header to try to bypass signature checks or use an RSA public key as an HMAC secret.
 The defenses are: (1) the `algorithm` allowlist is pinned by configuration, never read from the token; (2) in the JWKS path the lookup is also filtered by that allowlist, so a token claiming an unconfigured `alg` cannot find a key at all; (3) `algorithm: 'none'` is rejected at factory time.
 - **Untrusted JWKS source.** Each `jwksUri` is configured once at factory time.
 The built-in resolver ignores any `jku` claim in the token header, so an attacker cannot redirect key fetching to a server they control.
-The `kid` from the token header is a *selector* into a trusted JWKS, not a source of trust on its own — an unknown `kid` fails the lookup, and the attacker cannot forge a signature without the IdP's private key.
+The `kid` from the token header is a *selector* into a trusted JWKS, not a source of trust on its own, an unknown `kid` fails the lookup, and the attacker cannot forge a signature without the IdP's private key.

 ### When to use which mode

 - **JWKS (`issuers`)**: any OIDC/OAuth2-style cross-service auth where the IdP publishes a public keyset endpoint.
 Cognito, Auth0, Okta, Google, Azure AD, custom OIDC.
 Strongly recommended for production.
 - **KMS via `internalKey`**: tokens signed in-house by an AWS KMS asymmetric key.
 Good when you control both signer and verifier and want the signing key in KMS for audit/rotation.
 - **HMAC via `internalKey`**: webhook signatures (Stripe, GitHub, etc.), short-lived internal tokens inside a trust boundary you fully control.
-Avoid for cross-service auth — rotation is harder than asymmetric, and a leak from any verifier compromises every signer.
+Avoid for cross-service auth, rotation is harder than asymmetric, and a leak from any verifier compromises every signer.

 ### Other notes for Cognito users